eugeneloza/decoherence/readme.md

 # System requirements

-at least 1.5GHz CPU recommended at least 1024x768 graphic mode recommended at least 1GB RAM recommended at least 256Mb VRAM recommended
+At least 1.5GHz CPU recommended
+At least 1024x768 graphic mode recommended
+At least 1GB RAM recommended
+At least 256Mb VRAM recommended

 No installation is required, just extract all files to one folder and play.
 You may need to set "executable" bit in Linux.